 Whether the vendor offers a discount and the size of discount you receive can depend on any number of factors including how much the seller wants and needs to sell, how well you can negotiate, and the level of compromise between both parties.

 If you’re buying in a market where properties are in high demand, the seller will be in a better position strategically and could refuse to offer a discount.
 The seller may have limitations as to what they can take off the asking price as they may also be buying their own property.
 On the other hand, the vendor may want a quick resolution as finding a new buyer can take time and money.

 You should also consider what you will do if the vendor refuses to negotiate.
 How much do you want this house?
 Would you still pay full price for it?
 Can you afford to rectify the property without a discount?
 How much will you be saving in the long run?
 Is it worth it?
 During your negotiations, remember that a house is only worth what someone is willing to pay for it.

 This article demonstrates how truly indispensable a property survey is, not only in assessing the condition of your property but in checking for defects and making sure you are paying a fair price for it.

 We hope these tips are useful for negotiating the price of your property.
-Book a property survey with Allcott Associates today and you could save thousands on your new home.
+Get a quote or book a property survey with Allcott Associates today and you could save thousands on your new home.
 Good luck with your negotiations!